czukowski/I18n_Plural/README.md

 ### class I18n_Reader_Interface

+The Reader must be able to return an associative array, if more than one translation option is available.
+The 'other' key has a special meaning of a default translation.

 #### public function get($string, $lang = NULL)

  * @param   string   text to translate
  * @param   string   target language
- * @return  string
+ * @return  mixed

-Returns translation of a string.
+Returns translation of a string or array of translation options.
 No parameters are replaced.
 It is up to the implementation where it gets it.

 ### class I18n_Date